lxRbckl/Project-Acta-Mea-1/README.md

 # Project Acta Mea
 > Add a layer of abstraction between you and Discord servers with a Discord bot.
+Spring 2021.

 ### Installation
 ```